 A prior event is recounted in Mrs. Josefina Cortés de Torres’ book “Recordando un Paraíso” (Remembering Paradise), where she writes of a hurricane that hit the city on October 24, 1925.
-Most of the palapa houses were destroyed, the adobe houses were left without their tile roofs, the kiosko on the plaza was destroyed and the front part of the Saucedo Theater, that had just been built, was destroyed too.
+Most of the palapa houses were destroyed, the adobe houses were left without their tile roofs, the kiosk on the plaza was destroyed and the front part of the Saucedo Theater, which had just been remodeled, was destroyed too.

 In any case, one thing is quite clear, Puerto Vallarta is not a place where you need to worry too much about hurricanes, if you compare it with Cancun, then PV is a walk in the park, Quintana Roo (the state where Cancun is located) has close brushes and direct hits almost every year.
 The average for direct hits on Cancun, for example, is one every 7 years (ref: HurricaneCity).
 Vallarta is more like once every 35 or so years :-).